-We’ve collected profiles, Q&As, first-person accounts, in-depth features, top tips and films from across the UK’s Community Sponsorship activities.
+We’ve collected profiles, Q&As, first-person accounts, in-depth features, top tips and films from across the UK’s community-led welcome activities.

 Our top tags

 “We felt safe”

 When asked how he and wife Amira felt when they arrived in Northern Ireland in September 2019, Rashed simply says: “We felt safe.”
 The couple and their daughters were welcomed to Whitehead by the Small World Community Sponsorship Group.
 Here they share their memories of the first few days.

 “Our duty to our neighbours beyond the UK will still exist when we emerge from this pandemic.”

 Jackie McLoughlin, founder of the Sutton Deanery Community Sponsorship Group, was awarded Maundy Money in an 800-year-old tradition which sees people doing outstanding work in their communities recognised by the reigning monarch on Maundy Thursday.
 Jackie tells us what Community Sponsorship means to her and why she believes that more people should be sponsoring refugees.